 Safe Control of Mains Connections (Water)

-Self-Lay Providers (SLPs) lay mains for new services on new development sites – ‘contestable’ works – and this scheme provides all the individuals involved in making mains connections, the knowledge and understanding of both their own roles and responsibilities, and those of others, when carrying out work.
-It does not provide the skills required to carry out the connection and the individuals involved with the connection will hold EUSR registrations for National Water Hygiene, Utility SHEA (Water) and Level 2 Network Construction Operations (Water) where specified.
+Self-Lay Organisations (SLOs) lay mains for new services on new development sites – ‘contestable’ works – and this scheme provides all the individuals involved in making the final mains connections to the existing water network, the knowledge and understanding of both their own roles and responsibilities, and those of others, when carrying out work.

 • The scope of the connections that can be made